-Which is the best London airport for me?
+What's the best London airport for me to use?

 City doesn't have a mainline train station, but can be accessed via the Docklands Light Railway (DLR).
 You can travel directly from Bank in the heart of the City of London in 20 minutes.

 Alternatively, you can take the Jubilee Line to Canning Town, from where it's just a seven-minute DLR ride to the airport.
-City Airport is in Zone 3, with a single fare costing £2.80 off peak or £3.30 at peak times, as long as you use an Oyster card or contactless payment card.
-A paper ticket costs £4.90.
+City Airport is in Zone 3 and you use an Oyster card or contactless payment card.

-Black cabs from the City take around 40 minutes and can cost more than £40 depending on traffic.
-A pre-booked taxi from central London costs from £27.
+Cabs or minicabs from the City take around 40 minutes and can be pretty pricey, although more reasonable than the out-of-town airports.
 Local bus services also drop off at the airport, although these understandably take circuitous routes through surrounding areas and are best avoided if you're in a rush.

 London City might be small, but you can fly to New York from here -- business class only.